George Hilsdon: Military service and later life

 During the First World War Hilsdon tried to avoid active service and was caught by the police hiding in a chicken run, and was called up.
 He fought on the Western Front where he was attacked by gas.
 This affected him greatly, and in the words of his son, he "copped the mustard gas at Arras".

 The gas attack caused sufficient damage to Hilsdon to end his footballing career.
-After the War, he worked as a teaboy on building sites, ran a pub and organised raffles in East End pubs.
+After the War, he worked as a teaboy on building sites, ran a pub and organised raffles in East End pubs - which were always conveniently won by Hilsdon's wife.

-He died in Leicester in 1941 and only four people came to his funeral.
+He died in Leicester in 1941; only his son, daughter, son-in-law and grandson attended the funeral.
 In October 2015 Chelsea supporters raised funds for a headstone to mark his grave.
 A weather vane modelled on Hilsdon is still a feature of Stamford Bridge, Chelsea's home ground.
 It was said to cause great misfortune if removed, and when it had to be removed during renovation in the late 1970s, Chelsea suffered financial and footballing difficulties.